Efigenio2025/Verbiage-Trainer-V2/README.md

 - Secure http-only cookies (`sb-access-token`, `sb-refresh-token`) for protected sessions.
 - Polar themed UI with reusable `PolarCard`, `AppNav`, and `RoleBadge` components.
 - Protected dashboard at `/app` guarded by middleware.
+- Original employee training experience now lives at `/employee-app`, powered by the Tailwind-based UI from the standalone Vite app.
 - Server/client Supabase helpers for both environments.
 - Starter SQL for Supabase schema, trigger, and policies.